Essential Functions and Qualifications of Camp War Eagle Staff

 - If surgery has been performed for orthopedic repairs, the staff member must be able to perform all functions listed above and must use supports (braces, knee sleeves, etc.) during all physical activities as directed by physician.
 A release from the physician must be sent to camp if the device is not necessary.

-This list of essential functions and qualificiations is not intended to be all-inclusive.
+This list of essential functions and qualifications is not intended to be all-inclusive.
 A staff member may also perform other functions assigned by Camp War Eagle.
 The essential functions may be modified by Camp War Eagle at any time.
-By responding in your interview, you agree that you have read the above essential functions and verify that you are capable of performing these functions safely.